mcdayoub/zombie-manager/README.md

 In order to run this locally please clone the repository: git clone https://github.com/mcdayoub/zombie-manager.git

-Then navigate into the zombies folder: cd zombie-manager/zombies
+Then navigate into the zombies folder: cd zombie-manager

 Navigate to the backend directory: cd backent